GPUthesteve/VTBS-Bangkok-Suvarnabhumi-International-Airport/README.md

 # VTBS-Bangkok-Suvarnabhumi-International-Airport
-a place to provide afcad update for ppl who wants this airport updated
+a place to provide "afcad" update for ppl who wants this airport updated

 lets go long.. starting with some infos of the airport...lol